Rima/event-persistence/event-persisting-service/README.md

 ## Pagination and Querying
 under `src/api.js:get` you'll see the parameters accepted and implemented for querying the service over `GET`. by default number of entries per page is set to 2.

+This is designed to work in the `load More` fashion, check the client app to see the implementation.
+We could return instead total number of entries in a bucket but we'd want to cache that value, instead of querying the bucket full count everytime - also it's important to bear in mind that Couchbase querying is eventually consistent.

 ## General design notes
 Assuming this service purpose is to provide an event sourcing mechanism where it acts as both message broker and